Zed-Is-Dead/QHACK23_QRC/README.md

 ### Disclaimer

 This is a first introduction to the topic of *Quantum Reservoir Computing with Pennylane* and it will be followed by use case applications in subsequent developments.
+Initial ambition was to fully implement at least one use case with Pennylane and IBM-Q system (e.g. ibm_nairobi or # ibmq_jakarta) and to assess the impact of noise on the performance of the QR tasks.
+Due to lack of time, this program is postponed.
+However, the current state of the project is in our opinion a good starting point for a demo/tutorial on this promising field of research.

 ## Abstract